longde123/MGS-Mesh/README.md

 - Unity provide the API(CombineMeshes method of Mesh class) to combine multi Meshes to a Mesh.

 ## Achieve
-- DMesh : Combine multi Meshes to a Mesh.
+- MeshCombiner : Combine multi Meshes to a Mesh.

 ## Preview
 - Meshes